guruthree/cube-bench-classic/README.md

 * Sometimes the background looks a bit pink.
 Are you in 16-bit ("Thousands of Colors") mode?
 16-bit bitmaps are scuffed, with missing green precision, due to Motorola 68000 CPUs being big-endian and BMP needing little-endian (as written at least).
 What image editors do with the left over bits varies.
 Try opening in another image editor, e.g., the [GNU Image Manipulation Program](https://www.gimp.org/).

-* There's some garbage on the sides of the screenshot.
-This is expected.
-Sometimes the buffer we are saving a copy of is larger than what is displayed on screen due to Apple aligning the underlying buffer to memory for faster copies.
+* Sometimes there's some garbage along the left and right edges of the screenshot.
+This is expected and happens when the buffer we are saving a copy of is larger than what is displayed on screen due to Apple memory aligning the for faster copies.
 You may safely ignore these parts of the image.

 * One beep during saving a screenshot indicates an issue selecting the save file.